benm-stm/ansible-architecture-example/README.md

 some part are missing which are the jenkins config, the docker image for ansible 2.6.0 which must be declared in the jenkins conf as a node

 ## what's important
-My opinion is to split the repo to 3 part
+My opinion is to split the repo to 3 parts:

 1- inventory
 2- roles
 3- playbooks